Abecid/abecid.github.io/_posts/2026-09-18-video-diffusion-rl-fastvideo.md

 $$

 Centering makes equal-reward groups produce zero update.
 The appeal is local credit assignment on an already distilled model.
 This experiment aligns its finite transitions; it does not itself demonstrate joint distillation from a many-step teacher.

+{% include figure.liquid path="assets/img/blogs/fastvideo-rl/finite-transition.svg" mobile_path="assets/img/blogs/fastvideo-rl/finite-transition-mobile.svg" width=960 height=579 mobile_width=400 mobile_height=692 alt="Finite-transition posterior alignment branches from one shared intermediate state.
+Different GPUs sample local actions and complete fixed suffixes.
+Terminal rewards define softmax weights for a centered log-likelihood update to the same local policy." caption="Compare local decisions from the same state, then project the reward tilt into that transition's policy.
+Branches are schematic; the original run used four candidates and branched only on the first three transitions." zoomable=true avoid_scaling=true %}

 **The implementation lessons were especially useful:**